Onyx, Diamanté & Sterling Bar Brooch by Fishel, Nessler

 "STER" within fish shape followed by "L"

-This 1920s Fishel, Nessler sterling silver bar brooch has the black-and-white color combination and geometric motif that are characteristics of the Art Deco style.
-This timeless piece closes with a simple C-clasp.
+This black and white Deco brooch has the popular color combination and geometric motif that were the epitome of style in the Twenties.
+This timeless sterling silver jewel by Fishel, Nessler closes with a simple C-clasp.
 Scroll down to see a sterling line bracelet by the same maker with the same colors as well as other Art Deco bracelets to wear with this brooch.

 Vintage Bracelets, 1920s Jewelry, Unknown (Maker's Mark is Unknown)This onyx and silver bracelet has seven faceted, oval glass stones prong-set and mounted on oval frames joined with links.
 The stones are 1/4″ high and have points in the center.
 The setting is sterling silver with a spring-ring clasp.
 This well-made Art Deco piece, which is longer than most of its era, is signed.
 However, I can’t determine the maker’s name.
 Scroll down to see several onyx pieces that complement this jewel.$ 195